bensonby/actuaries-tech/02-logic-layout-dependency-problem.md

 ## Example 1 – VLOOKUP

 The column number, or the third attribute, of the [`VLOOKUP`][vlookup-doc] function is a simple example.
 When a column of the table array is moved, this function will fail because the column number does not change accordingly.
 Some people try to avoid this problem by using a number above the column.
 But this is not the best solution as it still suffers from the logic layout dependency.
-The proper solution will be illustrated in another article.
+The proper solution is explained in [Stop using VLOOKUP][article-vlookup].

 [![`VLOOKUP` formula failure][image-vlookup]][image-vlookup]